-In attendance: a guitar, bass, piano, and violin.
-Drums of course, and five women, four men.
-Let the music begin.
+In attendance: a guitar, bass, piano, violin, pedal steel, possibly harmonium, and drums of course.
+Five women, four men… Let the musical begin.

-ROW tells the story of Tori Murden McClure who, in 1998, attempted to row 3,000 miles from North Carolina to France.
-In a boat she had built herself, she set off and made it two-thirds of the way before, in the middle of the ocean, rowing straight into a hurricane.
+ROW (book by Daniel Goldstein, music and lyrics by Dawn Landes) is a theatrical adaptation of the memoir “A Pearl in the Storm” by Tori Murden McClure who, in 1998, attempted to row solo 3,000 miles from North Carolina to France in a boat she had built herself.
+She made it two thirds of the way there when, in the middle of the Atlantic, she unknowingly rowed straight into the heart of a hurricane.

 Her boat capsized more than sixteen times.
-Tori nearly lost her life, but she held on, and ROW is that story about having heart, finding heart.
+Tori nearly lost her life, but she held on, picked up the pieces and eventually tried again.
+In 1999 she became the first woman and the first American to row solo across the Atlantic.
+ROW is a story about having heart, finding heart.

 Tori’s pursuit of her passion, against all odds, drew singer and songwriter Dawn Landes to write a musical about her.
 She knew Tori’s story could inspire others to go after their own dreams.

-Songs marked milestones along Dawn’s childhood and shaped the person she became.
+Songs marked milestones along Dawn’s childhood and helped shape the person she would become.
 Music is the backdrop to people’s stories and a platform for shared experience.

 “I think of songs as little vignettes.
 I like to imagine the lives of others and have sung songs through the lens of different characters before.”